yes6686/yes6686/README.md

 ## 👋 About Me

-Hi, I'm Yae Chan, a passionate developer from South Korea.
+Hi, I'm Yae Chan, a dedicated developer from South Korea with a curious mind and a love for solving problems.
-I originally majored in chemistry but later switched to computer science.
-I love math and have experience working as a lecturer.
+I began my academic journey in chemistry, but soon discovered my true passion in computer science.
+With a strong foundation in mathematics and experience as a lecturer, I bring both analytical thinking and communication skills to my work.

-Currently, I'm deeply immersed in software development and absolutely loving it.
-I enjoy exploring various technologies, working on different projects, and preparing for coding challenges.
-I'm always eager to expand my skill set and grow as a developer by tackling diverse challenges.
+These days, I'm fully immersed in software development, constantly learning new technologies and building creative solutions.
+Whether it's tackling algorithmic challenges, contributing to meaningful projects, or mentoring others, I strive to grow through every experience and collaboration.

 <br>